 As demands for performance and capacity have increased, the data center has changed.
 Central to that change is interconnection between the customers.

 In most cases, the relationship between data center operators and their clients was that of just provider and customer.
-The data center provided space and resources (electricity, security, etc.) to tenants who were responsible for connecting to their own carriers or procuring direct connections to cloud platforms.
-For the most part, tenants tended not to interact with each other, so it didn’t really matter who the other tenants were.
+The data center provided space and resources (electricity, security, etc.) to customers who were responsible for connecting to their own carriers or procuring direct connections to cloud platforms.
+For the most part, customers tended not to interact with each other, so it didn’t really matter who the other customers were.

 Who Are Netrality’s Ecosystem Partners?

 Netrality has carefully cultivated an ecosystem in our interconnected data centers that serves the needs of our customers as well as the needs of the communities where we are located.
 In addition to the many enterprise clients located in our buildings, our ecosystem features four major players:

 Network providers form the basis of this ecosystem.
 These companies own and sell internet infrastructure and related services.
 The list of providers we host includes many names widely recognized – ATT, Comcast, Verizon – as well as others who may be not as broadly known, but serve hundreds of thousands of customers around the country, such as CenturyLink, Cogent and Midco.